UConn reaches 14th straight Final Four, tops NC State in 2OT

 The sensational sophomore scored 15 of her 27 points after regulation, and UConn beat North Carolina State 91-87 on Monday night to reach its 14th straight Final Four.

-“Two days ago I said, ‘Win or go home,’ but we won and I’m still going home,” said Bueckers, who missed two months with a knee injury this season.
-“This is crazy.
+”Two days ago I said, `Win or go home,’ but we won and I’m still going home,” said Bueckers, who missed nearly three months this season with a left knee injury. ”This is crazy.
 I’m just so excited no matter the location, no matter where it is.”

 Bueckers, who grew up 10 miles outside the site of the Final Four, scored the first five points in the second overtime to lift the Huskies (29-5), who will face defending champion Stanford in the national semifinals on Friday night.

-Bueckers returned last month from the left knee injury that sidelined her for 19 games, and in eight appearances before this one, she wasn’t quite the same.
+Bueckers returned last month from the knee surgery that sidelined her for 19 games, and in eight appearances before this one, she wasn’t quite the same.
 But against N.C.
 State, she looked like the player who was named AP Player of the Year in 2021.
-She was named the Most Outstanding Player of the Bridgeport Region.
+She was named the Most Outstanding Player of the NCAA Tournament’s Bridgeport Region.

 ”Thank God Paige came back, because she just gives everybody so much confidence and then everybody just kind of played and everybody took turns making plays,” UConn coach Geno Auriemma said. ”It was just an amazing basketball game and it was a great showcase for our sport.”